sdonohoo/forecasting/internal_docs/tsperf_rules.md

 New benchmark submissions to TSPerf should be made through pull requests in the Git repo by adding a completed submission form and supporting code in a new submission folder.

-The submission process depends on the system and is described in the following two subsections.
+The submission process depends on the architecture and is described in the following two subsections.

 #### Standalone VM